dominik-valigura/dominik-valigura/READMEPLS.md

 - 👀 I’m interested in ...
 PC
 - 🌱 I’m currently learning ... about PC
 - 💞️ I’m looking to collaborate on ... nothing yet
-- 📫 How to reach me ... by foot
+- 📫 How to reach me ... by feet
 - 😄 Pronouns: ... today is beautiful
 - ⚡ Fun fact: ...
 I'm boy :-)